Welcome from the Head of School

 At the core of our ethos are the valued positive relationships between staff and students and we are proud of our friendly and purposeful atmosphere.
 Acknowledging and rewarding excellent behaviour, hard work, personal responsibility and participation are all integral to our high levels of achievement.

-We believe that success is built through partnership between parents, staff and students and welcome the views of all of our stakeholders for the further development and increased ‘aspirations’ of all who attend the Academy.
+We believe that success is built through partnership between parents and carers, staff and students and welcome the views of all of our stakeholders for the further development and increased ‘aspirations’ of all who attend the Academy.

 The role of the form tutor at our academy is to be the child’s ‘champion’, to act in ‘loco parentis’, supported by the pastoral team to ensure all barriers to learning, whether academic or social are removed to secure success.